Iva-Cvetkovska/python/Search/informed_search/README.md

 # Star Collector
 Given a graph like in the picture, the explorer needs to collect all stars by visiting the least nodes possible.
 Additionally, the idea is to calculate and decide which one of the 4 starting positions is the most optimal one.<br />
 ![Screenshot 2024-03-23 210928](https://github.com/Iva-Cvetkovska/python/assets/148893109/1b5eb26d-4879-4dff-ab86-fa0d24766d9b)

+# Climber
+A human that can only move upwards tries to reach his house.
+With every step the human makes, the house moves horizontally.
+Additionally, the human can only step on the allowed tiles and even jump for two steps if possible.